hqwisen/evodyn/README.md

 # evodyn

-Project 2 of Learning Dynamics course
+Script used for Project 2 of Learning Dynamics course:

+*Evolutionary dynamics in a spatial context*

 # Dependencies